-I spent over two decades teaching youth, 5 to 18, about Jesus.
-I’ve been a spiritual director for teens for just as long, hearing about their spiritual welfare and warfare.
-Tragically, for some teens, Jesus is more of a religious idea to explore than a real person to lean on and love.
-Concepts of Christ are not enough to support kids as they try to keep their sanity in our very secular society.
+For over two decades, I taught theology, led retreats, and did spiritual direction for teens, hearing about their spiritual welfare and warfare.
+Tragically, for some adolescents, Jesus is more of a religious idea to explore than a real person to lean on and love.
+Concepts of Christ are not enough to support kids as they strive to preserve their integrity and spirituality in our very secular world.

-This workshop for parents teaches the principles of faith formation, principles I taught in the course I developed for the Institute of Religious and Pastoral Studies at the University of Dallas.
-The evening will help you discover what works and what doesn’t in faith formation at different stages of your child’s development.
-We’ll look at how to handle your child’s questions and how to deal with your child’s doubts.
-(One element of faith is doubt.
-Doubting shows your child is taking what they’ve heard about God seriously.)
-This evening presentation will prepare you to prepare your child to accept the greatest gift of all—faith.
+I also spent many years as a volunteer religion teacher in various elementary grades.
+Based on these experiences, the discussion will help you discover what works and what doesn’t work in faith formation at different stages of development.
+We’ll look at how to handle children's questions and doubts.
+(One element of faith is doubt, which often shows a child is taking what they’ve heard about God seriously.)
+The material will prepare you to prepare children to accept the greatest gift of all—faith.

-My workshop for parents is adaptable to your group’s needs.
+This workshop can be adapted to your group’s needs.
 Contact me for more information.
-God bless you on the exciting journey of parenting.
-God chose you to be your child’s most important teacher.
+God bless you on the exciting journey of parenting or teaching children.
+You've been chosen!
 Childhood is fleeting, but its lessons last a lifetime.

 Response to Helping Children Grow in Their Love for Jesus Workshop: